OCA/account-invoicing/account_invoice_discount_display_amount/readme/DESCRIPTION.rst

 This module allows to show the total discount amount applied to an invoice, both in the backend and the invoice PDF repot.

+Also it shows the discount amount in the invoice line.